fibohumanoidlab/FIBOT/README.md

 # Quickstart
-This package has a launch file that launches all node include of Ball_node Root_node and robot_id node
+This package has a launch file that launches all nodes include of Ball_node Root_node and robot_id node
 ```
 ros2 launch robot_decision node.launch.py
 ```